 Susan Luss is a multi-media artist living and working in New York City.
 She considers the relationship between being in the work under construction and subsequently outside the work in reflection, leading to perspective differences that raise questions not only about process but also allows for a deeper understanding of the materiality of her work.
-Her works become physical places that contain not only personal identity, but also contain potential for connection with the stories of others, formed in the memory of a place, layers of interwoven textures, each as metaphor of the lived experience.

 She has exhibited her work in group exhibitions in the New York, Manhattan, Brooklyn, Vermont, and France.
 She has curated for Artober Art Walk, Drawings on Myrtle.
 Ms. Luss participates with artist group “ArtShape Mammoth” as well as “Bushwick Art Crit Group” (BACG).

 In 2009, she left the corporate world to attend Pratt Institute where she received her BFA in Studio Arts Painting (2013) and received the Award for Excellence in Academic Achievement.

 Joan Harmon is a sculptor and installation artist currently living and working in New York City.
 She earned her MFA from Rutgers University and her BFA from the California College of Art.
 Harmon uses a variety of media from cast cement, fired clay, wax and mixed media and incorporates sound and light in her sculptural installations.
 Her work explores psychological journeys created by merging architecture, landscape and references to the human body.